Quantile tomography: using quantiles with multivariate data

-The horizontal and vertical lines show the deciles of height and weight, respectively, of the empirical distributions of the corresponding variables.
-The simple conclusions that can be inferred are akin to those in the univariate case; for instance, we can see that the points above the upper horizontal line correspond to $10$\% of the subjects exceeding the others in height; similarly, the points right of the rightmost line correspond to $10$\% of those exceeding the others in weight.
+Let us illustrate the possible objectives of the analysis using quantiles in multivariate setting on an example.
+The left panel of Figure~\ref{f:1} shows the scatterplot of the weight and height of $4291$ Nepali children, aged between 3 and 60 months---the data constituting a part of the Nepal Nutrition Intervention Project-Sarlahi (NNIP-S, principal investigator Keith P. West, Jr., funded by the Agency of International Development).
+The horizontal and vertical lines show the deciles of height and weight, respectively, of the empirical distributions of the corresponding variables---indicating the simple conclusions that can be reached about the variables.
+For instance, the points above the upper horizontal line correspond to $10$\% of the subjects exceeding the others in height; similarly, the points right of the rightmost line correspond to $10$\% of those exceeding the others in weight.

 It would be interesting to know what proportion of the data corresponds to the upper right corner, but this information is not directly available (unless we count the points manually).
 Also, regarding the subject labeled by $3110$, we can only say that its weight is somewhat higher than, but otherwise fairly close to the median; its height is about at the second decile, that is, exceeding about $20$\% and exceeded by about $80$\% of its peers.

-Nevertheless, the reader will probably agree that Figure~\ref{f:1} indicates that $3110$ is in certain sense extremal, outstanding from the rest.
+Nevertheless, one could argue that $3110$ is in certain sense extremal, outstanding from the rest.